 - place a child or young person at risk of harm, or cause actual harm;

 - bring Dorset House School into disrepute;

 - breach confidentiality;

 - breach copyright;

 - breach data protection legislation; or

-- do anything that could be considered discriminatory against, or bullying or harassment of, any individual, for example by: - making offensive or derogatory comments relating to sex, gender reassignment, - using social media to bully another individual; or - posting links to or endorsing material which is discriminatory or offensive.
+- do anything that could be considered discriminatory against, or bullying or

+harassment of, any individual, for example by:

+- making offensive or derogatory comments relating to sex, gender reassignment, race (including nationality), disability, sexual orientation, religion or belief, or age; - using social media to bully another individual; or - posting links to or endorsing material which is discriminatory or offensive.

 Under no circumstances should school pupils or ex-pupils be added as social network 'friends' or contacted through social media.
-Social media contact with parents about school matters should only be via the school twitter or instagram account.
+Social media contact with parents about school matters should only be via the school facebook, twitter or instagram account.